 - The ability to select higher classifications when clocking in via Clock Me In - to do this, go to the Payroll settings > Time and attendance page and tick the box that says "Allow employees to select a higher classification when clocking on".

 When filling in timesheets (either the employee filling in their own timesheets or a manager filling them in on behalf of the employee), if an employee is assigned an employment employment and there is a higher ranking agreement in the system, the classification will be able to be entered via the timesheet editor dialog.

-Click on the 'pencil' icon on the right hand side of the timesheet grid to edit a timesheet.
+In order to add a higher classification, the employee (or manager on their behalf) needs to click on the 'pencil' icon on the right hand side of the timesheet grid to edit a timesheet.

-Select the higher classification from the dropdown list.
+Select the higher classification from the drop down list.

-Click Apply when all modifications are complete.
+Click 'Apply' when all modifications are complete.